OnizukaLab/prism_annotation/README.md

     - It creates `./folder_path/html/` and `./folder_path/article/` (You may delete these later if not needed).
     - There is a one second interval between `request`.
     Depending on the internet connection, this step may take time.
 Please be patient.
-5. The json file with full text content is reconstructed.
+5. The json file with full text content will be reconstructed and saved.
     - The location was specified by `--folder_path`.
     - The output file name was specified by `--out_file`.